 There are some people who still love him and fight for him, and I have got into heated debates with some of them.
 I would say he has gone way over the edge in terms of over-promoting his ads and compromising long-term brand value reputation for short-term gains.
 I don’t think he took into account over-exposure and there is a huge movement of people who have seen his ads dozens of times online and are sick of him.
 Countless videos on Youtube have been made making fun of his ads.

-Is Tai Lopez A Scam?
+Is Tai Lopez A Scammer?
 Brand and Product Reviews (Including 67 Steps)

 Is Tai Lopez legit?